Inverse monoids and immersions of $\Delta$-complexes: Introduction

 The notion of immersion arises from differential geometry: it is a differentiable function between differentiable manifolds whose derivative is everywhere injective.
 An immersion is essentially a local smooth embedding: a typical example is the immersion of the Klein bottle into $3$-space --- it is not an embedding, but it is a local embedding, which suffices for the purpose of visualization.

-In the absence of a differentiable structure, one can define a topological notion of immersion called a topological immersion, that is, a continuous map which is a local homeomorphism onto its image.
-Every immersion is a topological immersion.
-In our paper, we consider topological immersions between connected, finite-dimensional cell complexes (in particular, between $CW$-complexes and $\Delta$-complexes), and in this context, we make the further assumption that the characteristic maps are respected.
-In the sequel, we call such maps between cell complexes immersions for short.
+In the absence of a differentiable structure, one can define a topological notion of immersion called a {\em topological immersion}, that is, a continuous map which is a local homeomorphism onto its image.
+Every immersion between differentiable structures is a topological immersion.
+In our paper, we consider a combinatorial notion of immersions between connected, finite-dimensional $\Delta$-complexes, which are, as usual in this setting, also assumed to take $k$-cells to $k$-cells and commute with the characteristic maps.
+This definition is the higher-dimensional generalization of graph immersions in the sense of Stallings \cite{stall}, which have played a significant role in the study of subgroups of free groups.
+Every topological immersion is an immersion in this sense and for $\Delta$-maps between locally compact $\Delta$-complexes, the converse is true, which we prove in the Appendix.

-Covering maps are also immersions, and unlike immersions, they are very well understood by means of the fundamental group of the base space.
-Our aim is to generalize this characterization to immersions, where the fundamental group is replaced by an appropriate \textit{inverse monoid} associated with the complex, which we call a loop monoid.
-(The term ``fundamental inverse monoid" is reserved for something completely different in inverse semigroup theory, so we therefore refrain from using that terminology.)
-Loop monoids are defined in Section \ref{mxp}: the loop monoid of a complex $\comp$ at a point $v$ is denoted by $L(\comp, v)$.
-Section \ref{mainsec} describes the one-to-one correspondence between closed inverse submonoids of loop monoids and immersions into the complex, closing with the following, main theorem of the paper, Theorem \ref{main}: